pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ## Create an endpoint

-In Data Service, you can automatically generate endpoints, manually create endpoints, or enable predefined system endpoints with just one click.
+In Data Service, you can automatically generate endpoints, manually create endpoints, or add predefined system endpoints.

 > **Tip:**
 >